A Level Economics Course CIE

 • Growth and survival of firms

-• Policies to achieve efficient resource allocation and correct market failure
+• Government policies to achieve efficient resource allocation and correct market failure

-• Equity and policies towards income and wealth redistribution
+• Equity and redistribution of income and wealth

 • Labour market forces and government intervention